Atomic absorption and emission spectroscopy

 • the absorption spectrum is evidence that energy levels in an atom are quantised and that the actual energy associated with each level is unique to an element, as ΔE for, say, n=1 to n=2 for a calcium atom is clearly different to that of a magnesium atom (if you look at the spectrum above, the frequency of light absorbed by each element is different).

-• the absorption spectrum for an emergent is described a black lies on a coloured background, with the lines getting closer together as the frequency increases – this is evidence that the energy levels get closer together, the further they are from the nucleus, and is predicted by the maths.
+• the absorption spectrum for an element is described a black lies on a coloured background, with the lines getting closer together as the frequency increases – this is evidence that the energy levels get closer together, the further they are from the nucleus, and is predicted by the maths.

 Atomic emission spectroscopy